Bengal Sultanate conquest of Orissa: First version

-According to Mandala Panji, the Bengal army, led by Sulaiman, engaged in a conflict with Mukunda's Chalukya forces.
+According to Madala Panji, the Bengal army, led by Sulaiman, engaged in a conflict with Mukunda's Chalukya forces.
 In this encounter, Mukunda's forces suffered defeat and sought refuge within the Kotsimul fort in the Hoogly district of West Bengal.
 Simultaneously, another segment of the Bengal army, commanded by Bayezid and Kala Pahar, laid siege to Cuttack, the capital of Odisha, against Koni Samanta Simhara.
 In this confrontation, Simhara was defeated and killed.

-During this period, Ramachandra Bhanja, the commander of Sarangagarh, staged a revolt and proclaimed himself as the ruler.
-Ramachandra was the feudatory of the Bhoi Gajapatis, whom Mukunda Deva had assassinated.
+During this period, Ramachandra Bhanja, the feudatory of Sarangagarh, staged a revolt and proclaimed himself as the ruler.
 Acknowledging this development, Mukunda Deva made a treaty with the Karranis and moved to confront Ramachandra.
 However, in the ensuing battle, Mukunda Deva was defeated and killed by Ramachandra.
-Later, Ramachandra was killed by the Karranis on the following day.
+Later, Ramachandra was killed by Sulaiman on the following day.
+In the same manner, he forced Ibrahim Sur to surrender and killed.

 Second version

 The alternate account of this event, as presented in the Akbarnama, indicates that Mukunda Deva met his demise in the battle fought at Jajpur.
 According to this version, the Karranis emerged victorious, defeating the Chalukyas.

 The first version is widely regarded as the most accurate account.
 Kalapahar, the commander of the Karrani dynasty, inflicted a severe blow to the art and architecture of Odisha by destroying temples and images.
 This destructive episode is considered a significant tragedy in the cultural heritage of the region.